Recipes / Miij’s Super Savory Seaweed Soup

 About 40-45 grams dried seaweed, about 3 cups loosely packed

-1.5 lbs high-quality beef (chuck, brisket, etc.) cut into small pieces (you can use shrimp or mussels for a seafood version)
+1.5 lbs high-quality beef (chuck or brisket cut into bite sized pieces or ground beef); you can use shrimp or mussels for a seafood version!

 Glug of sesame oil